Excloudx6/dobak/README.md

 ## Configuration
 You configure DOBAK by simply editing it with a text editor and changing values in the `Configuration` section.

+## Security considerations
+Once configured, this script will hold sensitive informations like your MySQL password and Pushbullet API token.
+Make sure you download and run this script from a secure location on your server (`/root` would be a good idea.
+Never *ever* save it to a publicly accessible path like `/var/www/*`).

 ## Supported features
 * Self-contained (consists of a single file).
 No need to install anything or use separate configuration files.
 * Schedule and remove backup cron jobs directly by running the tool with the appropriate command line option